MengBanana/Department_OODesign/README.md

 # OOD_C++

-OOD_JAVA
-encapsulation and commosition by implementing a data model for University academic department that has courses with multiple sections, and people who are teachers or students.
+Encapsulation and commosition by implementing a data model for University academic department that has courses with multiple sections, and people who are teachers or students.
 A Department is an aggregation of Person and Course.
 The aggregation enables a Person who is a student or teacher in a department to be found based on family and given name, and a Course of the Department to be found based on a course name.
 The family/given name combination must tbe unique among Person instances, and the course name must be unique